About the Program

 The day will end with an opportunity to shop at the Secret Service Employees' Store located on the ground level where you will find a nice selection of official Secret Service logo clothing, hats, pens, watches, pins, key chains, money clips, Christmas ornaments and other souvenirs.

-Day Five - Presidential Protection Duty (The White House)
+Day Five - Presidential Protection Duty at the White House

 Participants serve in a variety of areas around the White House alongside their Agent Buddy.
 Some are stationed in hallways; some guard the entrances to the White House Tunnel System; some work at the Visitors' Entrance.
 A lucky few will be assigned to the Oval Office.